Yuriria

 Its construction dates back to November 1550 and its completion in 1559.
 There is also an artificial lagoon, known as Laguna de Yuriria, which currently receives drainage from the cities of Moroleon and Uriangato.

-Also, you can visit the boardwalk, where people meet to hang out, its Old Chapels and Churches dating from 1538, such as the Chapel of Our Lady of Perpetual Help for the Poor or better known as Santa María, which is It is located a few meters from the Lagoon, located within the so-called Santa María neighborhood where the upper social classes of the municipality of Yuriria reside.
+Also, you can visit the boardwalk, where people meet to hang out, and its Old Chapels and Churches dating from 1538, such as the Chapel of Our Lady of Perpetual Help for the Poor better known as Santa María, which is located a few meters from the Lagoon, located within the so-called Santa María neighborhood where the upper social classes of the municipality of Yuriria reside.

 In Yuriria there are churches of great importance, such as the temple of Santa Marìa, which was built in 1537.

-The temple of the Lord of Health, in which the holy Lord of Health is venerated, which was given to the indigenous people of Yuriria in 1639.
+The temple of the Lord of Health, in which the holy Lord of Health is venerated, was given to the indigenous people of Yuriria in 1639.

 The sculpture of the Divine crucified that is venerated there, coming from Spain, is the feast of San José on March 19 in San Jose Otonguitiro.